 Medicare typically limits the health care providers you can seek telemedicine services with.

 With Medicare, health providers that are eligible for telemedicine are:

 - Dieticians/Nutrition Specialists

 Telemedicine and Medicare Coverage

-Anyone who is a beneficiary of Medicare Part B qualifies for most telemedicine services.
+Anyone who is a beneficiary of Part B qualifies for most telemedicine services.
 Just like in-person doctor visits and consultations with Medicare, you are responsible to pay for your portion of the cost for telemedicine services.

-If you are enrolled Medicare Part B, you’ll typically pay 20% of the approved Medicare amount for telemedicine services, after meeting your Part B annual deductible.
+If you are enrolled Part B, you’ll typically pay 20% of the approved Medicare amount for telemedicine services, after meeting your Part B annual deductible.

 If you are enrolled in a Medicare Advantage Plan, provided by a private insurance company who is contracted with Medicare, the cost for telemedicine health care would be the same as the cost for in-person health visits.

 Telemedicine services covered by Medicare include, but are not limited to: